类型推导

 类型推导是如何工作的

-Type inference refers to the process of deducing the types of later values from the types of input values.
-Julia's approach to inference has been described in blog posts (1, 2).
+In Julia compiler, "type inference" refers to the process of deducing the types of later values from the types of input values.
+Julia's approach to inference has been described in the blog posts below:

 调试 compiler.jl